Assault on Draugr

 In the following twenty minutes, the collective mind of the Sequence vanguard changed its plans and turned its attention towards Draugr's moon, probably in an attempt to acquire a stable firing position whose structure would be impervious to the Wail.
 Three battle-defining events happened within the following quarter of an hour.

 At T+31 hours, Algorab Farseer-class cargo vessel Lightjammer evacuated its crew then started to accelerate in deep space.
-At T+31 hours and 7 minutes, Azches' reinforced fleet launched a two-pronged attack against the Sequence fleet which was focused on burning the moon to the ground with UREB beams, carving deep molten canyons in the crust.
+At T+31 hours and 7 minutes, Azches' reinforced fleet launched a two-pronged attack against the Sequence fleet, which was focused on burning the moon to the ground with UREB beams, carving deep molten canyons in the crust.
 Finally, USRE High Fleet Firebase In Your Heart Shall Burn translated in high orbit, completely unannounced, under the cover of the planet.
 Helmed by a certain Elisabeth Hoyle, it claimed to be responding to a distress call.
 Azches did not mind.
-She needed every ship she could muster -- albeit, she thought, there would be some explaining to do after the battle.
+She needed every ship she could muster.

 At T+35 hours, Lightjammer stopped accelerating and brutally translated away towards a set of coordinates transmitted by one of the few surviving drones on the moon.
 The cargo vessel re-emerged a mere ten kilometres away from one of the two Orrery-class Sequence ships leading the assault on the moon.
-Though it terminal velocity was way lower than that of an FTL missile, its mass and length were several orders of magnitude higher.
+Though its terminal velocity was way lower than that of an FTL missile, its mass was several orders of magnitude higher.
 The cargo ship slammed into the Sequence vessel, whose weakened bio-hull absorbed the blow, then slowly gave away until the Farseer collapsed the antimatter containment systems.
-Both ships disappeared in a massive implosion which showered the moon with debris -- the first successful, albeit crude, application of suicide burns in the Serene Sea war.
+Both ships disappeared in a massive implosion which showered the moon with debris — the first successful, albeit crude, application of suicide burns in the Serene Sea war.

 The battle of Draugr was over.

 Lich was left ravaged, covered in vitrified rock and molten debris and, officially, has not been reoccupied ever since.
-Algorab's science division would take decades to recover from the attack, which had decapitated its leadership and in many ways it could be argued that it never truly recovered, with Azches' power being reinforced by the battle and Algorab becoming even more focused on battling the Sequence.
+Algorab's science division would take decades to recover from the attack, which had decapitated its leadership and in many ways it could be argued that it never truly rebuilt itself, with Azches' power reinforced by the battle and Algorab becoming even more focused on battling the Sequence.
 The surprise attack on Draugr, decades in the making, would be the main motivation behind the construction of Adowa Point and its early warning system.
-The USRE has made no effort to justify the presence of at least one heavily armed ship on Algorab territory, albeit the raven-bearing organisation, strangely enough, has yet to emit an official complaint.
+The USRE has made no effort to justify the presence of at least one heavily armed ship on Algorab territory, albeit the ravens, strangely enough, have yet to emit an official complaint.

 Regardless, Draugr still stands, and neither Algorab nor the Old Forest have ended their watch.